 It was while on an afternoon jaunt to somewhere (on my newly-restricted, weekly allowance) that I spotted our featured car in front of National Car Wash in the neighborhood just south of mine.
 I have always loved the mid-century modern architecture and signage of this building, and have returned to it often to get a few more snapshots of it.
 Also, with so many things always in flux, one just never knows when a previously admired landmark will be demolished and replaced with something more modern on increasingly more-valuable real estate.

 My title to this piece is not necessarily a dig at this Eldorado.
-I’m aware that while this generation doesn’t seem to be the favorite of a lot of people, there must be a least a few folks who had a genuinely decent experience with and / or affection for one.
-With that said, this example, that appeared to be a daily driver that was two decades old at the time of these photographs, was likely the nicest car its owner could afford.
+I’m aware that while this generation doesn’t seem to be the favorite of a lot of people, there must be a least a few folks who had a genuinely decent experience with and/or affection for one.
+With that said, this example, which appeared to be a daily driver that was two decades old at the time of these photographs, was likely the nicest car its owner could afford.
 Why buy a Y2K-era Impala or Taurus when you could ride in actual (relative) style?
 “After all, it’s a Cadillac.”

 It doesn’t matter that this Eldorado isn’t the sharpest, newest thing on wheels.
 It even has the $395 Gold Ornamentation Package!
 Oooo, la la!
 Many of us have been faced with a situation when a transportation car was needed, or where we couldn’t have our first choice of exactly what we wanted.
 In such instances, how we face our situation is up to us.
 We can begrudge what we can’t have and what others do.